 The Company adopted ASC 718, Compensation - Stock Compensation ("ASC 718").
 ASC 718 addresses accounting for share-based awards and recognition of compensation expense, measured using grant date fair value, over the requisite service or performance period of the award.
 Share-based payments include restricted stock units and stock option grants under the 2012 Stock Incentive Plan.
 The fair value of stock option grants issued are determined based on an option pricing model which takes into account various assumptions that are subjective.
 Key assumptions used in the stock option valuation include the expected term of the equity award taking into account the contractual term of the award, the effects of expected exercise and postvesting termination behavior, expected volatility, expected dividends and the risk-free interest rate for the expected term of the award.
 Restricted stock unit grants to employees contain a market condition and/or service condition.
-The fair value of restricted stock unit grants to employees with a market condition and restricted stock unit grants to non-employee directors are valued at the Company's stock price on the date of grant less the present value of anticipated dividends.
+The fair value of restricted stock unit grants to employees with a market condition is determined based on a Monte Carlo simulation model at the date of grant.
+Restricted stock unit grants to employees with a service condition and restricted stock unit grants to non-employee directors are valued at the Company's stock price on the date of grant less the present value of anticipated dividends.